JunoLab/Weave.jl/doc/src/usage.md

 ## Documentation Chunks

-In Markdown and Noweb input formats documentation chunks are the parts that aren't inside code delimiters.
+In markdown and Noweb input formats documentation chunks are the parts that aren't inside code delimiters.
 Documentation chunks can be written with several different markup languages.

 ## Code Chunks